 LABOUR The Self Help Group (SHG) and shared ownership model for the enterprise results in profit being shared between its different members equally.
 The tasks in the enterprise are divided, and no extra labour costs are incurred.

 FINANCIAL MODEL

-Selling 400 rotis a day at an average, and with existing financial products 10% of the profit per month, would pay back the loan in 2 years nearby hotels, khanavalis and functions.
+Selling 400 rotis a day at an average, and with existing financial products 10% of the profit per month, would pay back the loan in 2 years

 MARKET LINKAGE MODELS

 MARKET LINKAGE MODELS